Using HyperQueue and local disk to process many small files efficiently

 done

-# Wait until all jobs have finished, shut down the HyperQueue workers and server
+# Wait for all jobs to finish, then shut down the workers and server

 hq job wait all